Cone snail: Shell

 Cone snails have a large variety of shell colors and patterns, with local varieties and color forms of the same species often occurring.
 This variety in color and pattern has led to the creation of a large number of known synonyms and probable synonyms, making it difficult to give an exact taxonomic assignment for many snails in this genus.
 As of 2009, more than 3,200 different species names have been assigned, with an average of 16 new species names introduced each year.

 The shells of cone snails vary in size and are conical in shape.
 The shell is whorled in the form of an inverted cone, with the anterior end being narrower.
 The protruding parts of the top of the whorls, that form the spire, are in the shape of another more flattened cone.
 The aperture is elongated and narrow with the sharp operculum being very small.
 The outer lip is simple, thin, and sharp, without a callus, and has a notched tip at the upper part.
 The columella is straight.

 The larger species of cone snails can grow up to 23 cm in length.
 The shells of cone snails are often brightly colored with a variety of patterns.
 Some species color patterns may be partially or completely hidden under an opaque layer of periostracum.
-In other species, the topmost shell layer is a thin periostracum, a transparent yellowish or brownish membrane.
+In other species, the topmost shell layer is a thin periostracum that is a transparent yellowish or brownish membrane.